TIBCO Cloud™ Spotfire® Web Client User Guide

 The same data displayed in a regular table takes up far more space and it is much more difficult to get an overview:

 You can display grand totals for columns and rows (the example above shows grand totals for columns as well as rows).
-It is also possible to display column subtotals, if the vertical axis is hierarchically structured.
+See Displaying totals to learn more about totals.